zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce-destination.md

 A company uses Entity Framework and needs to import customers with the `BulkMerge` method to insert new customers and update existing customers.

 However, there is a particularity.
-The customer has a column `IsLocked` in the database:
+The customer should keep the current `Name` or `Email` values in the database if already specified.

-- When `IsLocked = 0`, the customer can be updated
+- When `Destination.Email IS NULL`, the destination value should be updated
-- When `IsLocked = 1`, the customer is locked and should not be updated
+- When `Destination.Email IS NOT NULL`, the destination value should be keep

-All customers to import have the value `IsLocked = true; // 0`, so the update action should only be performed when both `IsLocked` value (source and destination) are equals.

-**Note**: We cannot use the `PrimaryKey` option in this scenario.
-Otherwise, when performing a `BulkMerge`, it will consider the locked customer as a new customer instead of an existing one and will insert it.

 ## Solution

-The`MatchedAndCondition` option have 4 solutions to this problem:
+The`CoalesceDestination` option have 2 solutions to this problem:

-- [[Action]MatchedAndConditionExpression](#actionmatchedandconditionexpression)
-- [[Action]MatchedAndConditionNames](#actionmatchedandconditionnames)
-- [IgnoreOn[Action]MatchedAndConditionExpression](#ignoreonactionmatchedandconditionexpression)
+- [CoalesceDestinationOn[Action]Expression](#coalescedestinationonactionexpression)
-- [IgnoreOn[Action]MatchedAndConditionNames](#ignoreonactionmatchedandconditionnames)
+- [CoalesceDestinationOn[Action]Names](#coalescedestinationonactionnames)

 ## [Action]MatchedAndConditionExpression